 Hardi is a founder and curator of Space21 for Sound Art and Experimental Music in Kurdistan-Iraq, two editions of the festival was co-curated with the artist and writer Brandon LaBelle.
 In (2020) he became the fifth scholarship holder of the Radio Art Residency in Halle, Germany where he created two experimental radio performances: Listening Urgency, the found score of radio and Everything illegal, the found score of illegal stories, performed with Nina Guo, curated by Tina Klatte.

 Composer, sound artist, and improviser Hardi Kurda, he is a PhD candidate at Goldsmiths, University of London and founder of the Space21.
-His works performed in Blech Gallery and Radio Corax part of radio art residency in Halle, Irtijal Beirut, Adapter ensemble MaerzMusik Berlin, Sound-Place exhibition and Show Room Gallery in London.
-And, ensemble recherché in Freiburg, John Heartfield found footages organised by ADK in Berlin.
+His works performed in Blech Gallery and Radio Corax part of radio art residency in Halle, Irtijal Beirut, Adapter ensemble MaerzMusik Berlin, Sound-Place exhibition in London, ensemble recherché in Freiburg, John Heartfield found footages organised by ADK in Berlin.